vrienstudios/DiscordCommandLine/README.md

 # DiscordCommandLine - DSC - (WIP)
 A command line version of discord, made to be lightweight.

+#WARNING:
+DCL is going under a full rewrite at the moment, and from this rewrite a library will be produced for better maintainability and user customization.

 # Commands:
 POST: Post a message to the current channel.